Managing Risk in Play Provision: Implementation guide

 The guide is aimed at those responsible for managing play provision, and will be useful for those who manage spaces and settings in which children play, and for those involved in designing and maintaining them.

-Robin Sutcliffe, Chair of the Play Safety Forum said:
+Robin Sutcliffe, Former Chair of the Play Safety Forum said:

 ‘Children need and choose exciting places to play, which inevitably means managing situations that are inherently risky.
 This publication recognises this and gives guidance to providers about how this can be reconciled with a natural desire for children’s safety.’